MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 ## Step 2: Change SharePoint farm properties

-In this step, you'll need to modify the SharePoint Server farm properties.
+In this step, you need to modify the SharePoint Server farm properties.
 Start the SharePoint Management Shell as a Farm Administrator, and run the following script:

 > [!NOTE]
 > Read the instructions mentioned in the following PowerShell script carefully.
 You will need to enter your own environment-specific values in certain places.